ahammer/metalrain/compute-noop-shader.prompt.md

    - Run `cargo run` (native) observe single log message before first metaballs draw.
    - Enable wgpu backend validation (RUST_LOG=wgpu=trace or WGPU_BACKEND=... if needed) — confirm no warnings about missing bind groups.
    - Optional: Add a transient debug counter (frame resource) incremented inside node then read in a test to assert dispatch occurred.
-   - Cross‑check: Compare ordering with a temporary instrumentation log inside `Node2d::MainPass` adjacent systems to confirm prepass runs earlier.

 10. Performance: Dispatch (1,1,1) is negligible (<0.01 ms).
-Verify using existing frame timing if added later; otherwise assume trivial.

-## Optional Extension Patterns (Not Implemented Now)
+## Optional Extension Pattern (Not Implemented Now)
-- Per‑view execution: If later a per‑camera precompute is needed (e.g., view‑dependent field culling), refactor to a `ViewNodeRunner` pattern similar to `custom_post_processing.rs`.
-Requires converting the node to implement `ViewNode` and adding via `.add_render_graph_node::<ViewNodeRunner<...>>(Core2d, Label)` plus appropriate edges.
-- Pipeline creation via `FromWorld`: Mirror `GameOfLifePipeline` if additional bind group layouts or multiple entry points become necessary.
+- Pipeline creation via `FromWorld` if additional bind group layouts or multiple entry points are added later.

 ## Non-Goals / Must NOT
 - Do NOT modify existing material or fragment shader.